Juul Labs agrees to pay $462 million settlement to 6 states

-The agreement with New York, California, Colorado, Illinois, Massachusetts, New Mexico and Washington, D.C. marks the latest in a string of recent legal settlements Juul has reached across the country with cities and states.
+The agreement with New York, California, Colorado, Illinois, Massachusetts, New Mexico and Washington, D.C. is the latest in a string of recent legal agreements Juul has reached to settle lawsuits related to the way it marketed addictive nicotine products.
+Critics said Juul was trying to lure children too young to smoke.

-The vaping company, which has laid off hundreds of employees, will pay $7.9 million to settle a lawsuit alleging the company violated the state’s Consumer Credit and Protection Act by marketing its products to underage users, West Virginia Attorney General Patrick Morrisey announced Monday.
-Last month, the company paid Chicago $23.8 million to settle a lawsuit.

-Minnesota’s case against Juul went to trial last month with the state’s Attorney General Keith Ellison asserting that the company “baited, deceived and addicted a whole new generation of kids after Minnesotans slashed youth smoking rates down to the lowest level in a generation.”

-Like some other settlements reached by Juul, this latest agreement includes various restrictions on the marketing, sale and distribution of the company’s vaping products.
+Like some other settlements reached by Juul, this latest includes restrictions on the marketing and distribution of the company’s vaping products.
 For example, it is barred from any direct or indirect marketing that targets youth, which includes anyone under age 35.
-Juul is also required to limit the amount of purchases customers can make in retail stores and online.
+Juul will also limit the amount of purchases customers can make in retail stores and online.

 District of Columbia Attorney General Brian Schwalb said in a statement that Juul “knew how addictive and dangerous its products were and actively tried to cover up that medical truth.”